dart-lang/language/working/2364 - primary constructors/feature-specification.md

 `<constructorSignature>` beginning with `this` that contains a `<declaringParameterList>`.

-*That is, it is an error to have a declaring parameter list of a primary constructor both in the header and in the body.*
+*It is an error to have a declaring parameter list both in the header and in the body.*

 A compile-time error occurs if _D_ includes a `<classNamePart>` that does not contain a `<primaryConstructorNoConst>`, and the body of _D_